najamelan/ws_stream_wasm/README.md

 Please have a look in the [examples directory of the repository](https://github.com/najamelan/ws_stream_wasm/tree/master/examples).

 The [integration tests](https://github.com/najamelan/ws_stream_wasm/tree/master/tests) are also useful.

+The types in this library are `Send` as far as the compiler is concerned.
+This is so that you can use them with general purpose libraries that also work on WASM but that require a connection to be `Send`.
+Currently WASM has no threads though and most underlying types we use aren't `Send`.
+The solution for the moment is to use [`send_wrapper::SendWrapper`].
+This will panic if it's ever dereferenced on a different thread than where it's created.
+You have to consider that the types aren't `Send`, but on WASM it's safe to pass them to an API that requires `Send`, because there is no multi-threading.

 ### Basic events example
 ```rust